-The study of career development courses has continued into 2011.
-In this review of literature we found 76 studies in 74 articles that reported outputs and outcomes (see Table 1).
-Twenty (26%) of the studies cited are dissertation reports (Baldwin, Bash, Bollman, Broley, Crommett, Folsom, Frederiksen, Kilk, Lisansky, Montolio, Oreshnick, Poole, Robinson, Salter, Shearer, Smith-Keller, Wachs, Weist, Wiseman, and Williamson) and one is unpublished (Schmidt).
+The study of career development courses has continued to the present time.
+In this review of literature we found 88 studies in 80 articles that reported outputs and outcomes (see Table 1).
+Twentyone (24%) of the studies cited are dissertation reports (Baldwin, Bash, Bollman, Broley, Crommett, Folsom, Frederiksen, Kilk, Lisansky, McClair, Montolio, Oreshnick, Poole, Robinson, Salter, Shearer, Smith-Keller, Wachs, Weist, Wiseman, and Williamson) and one is unpublished (Schmidt).
 In the following paragraphs, we will briefly describe the dependent variables used as outputs and major findings in the studies we reviewed.
 We begin with the earliest studies.